shreya-anch/Fullstack_assignment/README.md

 - Use Github for code version control
 ## 3.2 Required functionality
 - Filters that can sort information in the table
-- Displaying the number of users in the table in real time
+- Displaying the number of users in the table
 ## 3.3 Mockup
 Link to the mockup: https://xd.adobe.com/view/ce83b8cb-fdc4-4b54-8056-1e4742a092f3-9bd0/
 ![](https://github.com/shreya-anch/Fullstack_assignment/blob/74fbfe8cdb346638e3cce2cf28fb147ba970c325/assets/Contacts%20mockup.png)